fyjah/Laravel-2fa-twilio-authy/readme.md

 ## Updating the views

 At this point, you have added 2FA to your application authentication logic.
 Now, you will need to build out the views which users will use for interacting with your application.
-Fortunately, Laravel also scaffolds the basic views needed for registering and logging in to the application when the `make:auth` command is used.
+Fortunately, Laravel also scaffolds the basic views needed for registering and logging in to the application when the `php artisan ui vue --auth` command is used.
 Although the registration view has been scaffolded, you still need to make changes to it to include the fields for getting the user’s phone number and country code.
 Open up `resources/views/auth/register.blade.php` and replace its content with the code below to add the needed fields:

     @extends('layouts.app')
     @section('content')